bscotch/stitch/CONTRIBUTING.md

 In the debugger dropdown you'll see two options:

-1. "Stitch Tests (via `ts-node`)" will directly run the Typescript code.
-This is the easiest way to ensure you're testing the code that you see.
+1. "Stitch Tests" runs the compiled
-2. "Stitch Tests (requires compile)" runs the compiled JavaScript.
+   JavaScript.
 This is the same behavior as running `npm test` from the command line.
 If you are using this option, make sure you first compile the code so that you guarantee you're testing your actual changes.
-3. For manual tests, you'll need to make sure you're importing from the `build` directory instead of `src`.
+2. For manual tests, you'll need to make sure you're importing from the `build` directory instead of `src`.

 To compile the code into JavaScript, you'll need to run